-The many forms of Nordic home and cabin design, inside and out
+The latest by Gestalten beautifully documents the many forms of Nordic home and cabin design, inside and out

 Though the design sensibilities vary from country to country—and of course person to person—in general most Scandinavian design tends to fall into to personalities.
 Be it light and airy, playful and fun, or sophisticated, hyper minimal, and moody, Nordic design seems to speak to us.
 Chronicling the varied applications of this distinct design aesthetic is Scandinavia Dreaming, a recent hardcover book from Berlin-based publisher Gestalten.